-BBC Crew Luckily Made It Out Alive From Mount Etna Eruption That Left 10 Injured
+Mount Etna Eruption Leaves 10 Injured & BBC Crew Caught Up In The Blast

 — Rebecca Morelle (@BBCMorelle) March 16, 2017

-Morelle explained that the injured people had “burns, cuts, and bruises,” remarking that the volcanologist stated that this explosion “has been the most dangerous incident in his 30-year career.”
-The BBC team is well aware, but the experience has been “extremely chilling.”
+Morelle explained that the injured had “burns, cuts, and bruises”, remarking that the volcanologist has stated that this explosion “has been the most dangerous incident in his 30-year career.”
+The BBC team is well aware, but the experience has been “extremely chilling”.

 Many injured – some head injuries, burns, cuts and bruises.
 Volcanologist said most dangerous incident experience in his 30 year career (3)